TylerSterlingTech/osticket-prereqs/README.md

 <img src="https://i.imgur.com/VaJKvYe.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 The first step in the process of setting up the osTicket ticketing system is to utilize Microsoft Azure to create a secure lab environment.
 This picture shows the creation of an Azure virtual machine.
-A resource group was created along with the virtual machine: VM-OSTICKET.
+A resource group was created along with the virtual machine "VM-OSTICKET".
 A virtual network (Vnet) was also created in this process.
 </p>
 <br />